 Facial massages can help you tighten the muscles on your face, reversing sagging and loose skin, a common aging sign.
 In 2002, a study published in the International Journal Of Dermatology tried to answer the question of whether a rejuvenating facial massage is a bane or boon.

 The study questioned over 140 women on the various aspects, benefits, and side effects, and learned that around 50% of the subjects felt that their skin was tighter after the massage.

 We should note that, although face massages are a great way to increase blood flow and tighten the skin even further, exercising regularly and maintaining a healthy lifestyle is far more effective.

 However, if you have a busy schedule we recommend reading our article on “How To Tighten The Skin Naturally” to learn some quick tips and tricks.

-Loose or sagging skin is one of the symptoms of aging, which we now know facial massages can help with.
-But more than that, a facial massage can relax the muscles that tend to cause stress lines.
+Sagging or loose skin is one of the symptoms of aging, which we now know facial massages can help with.
+But more than that, it can relax the muscles that cause stress lines.
 By stimulating and increasing circulation, we help our skin produce collagen and elastin.

 Caring for the skin and massaging it regularly might help prolong the aging process, and maintain a youthful appearance much longer.

 Stress, dehydrated skin, alcohol, smoking, lack of sleep, and many other factors can make us retain fluid and make our skin puffy.
 Luckily, massaging your face can take care of all those problems.